Images

 West Middle School

-Christi Rykhus has been dancing with us for 7 years, but she also teaches Social Studies at West Middle School in Lincolnton, NC.
+Christi has been dancing with us for 7 years, but she also teaches Social Studies at West Middle School in Lincolnton, NC.
 Each year when they're studying the Middle East, she always sponsors an Israel Day.
-In December 2005 she invited me to teach Israeli Folk Dance to three groups of 7th Grade students.
+In December 2005 she invited me (Curtis) to teach Israeli Folk Dance to three groups of 7th Grade students.

 I had just retired from teaching 8th grade math for thirty years in May of 2005.
 This was my first time to be back in the classroom since I had retired.